afincha/validity/README.md

 * Right now, only form members of tag type `<input>` can be validated.
 I plan to add support for other tags, such as `<select>` soon.
 * This library only works for forms that are submitted using JavaScript.
+* The default error handlers use DOMelement.classList, which is not supported in versions of IE older than 10.

 ### Tests